Jungle-Bus/prism/README.md

 ## Use

-Once installed, *prism* can be used as follow:
+Once installed, *prism* can be used as follows:

 `poetry run python prism/cli.py osm_file -gtfs`

 `osm_file` is an OSM extract in osm.xml or osm.pbf format.
 You can get it for instance from [Geofabrik](http://download.geofabrik.de/) or [OSM France](http://download.openstreetmap.fr/extracts/).

-If the area covered by your data is large, it is recommanded for performance concerns to filter it to only keep relevant objects, for instance with [osmium]((https://osmcode.org/osmium-tool/)): `osmium tags-filter data.osm.pbf type=route_master type=route -o pt_data.osm.pbf`
+If the area covered by your data is large, it is recommended for performance concerns to filter it to only keep relevant objects, for instance with [osmium]((https://osmcode.org/osmium-tool/)): `osmium tags-filter data.osm.pbf type=route_master type=route -o pt_data.osm.pbf`

 An OSM extract example can be found in this repo (`tests/data/osm/abidjan_test_data.osm.pbf`)